Warrego Way, Queensland © Tourism and Events Queensland/Sean Scott

 Experience a Dark Sky Park

 Where: Warrumbungle National Park, a six-hour drive north-east from Sydney.

 How did Warrumbungle National Park get the nod as the Southern Hemisphere’s first Dark Sky Park?
 The high altitude and low humidity, as well as its distance from the big cities mean the stargazing here is second to none.
 Sliding Springs Observatory, on the edge of the national park, is home to the largest optical telescopes in Australia.

-Enjoy starry solitude in South Australia
+Enjoy starry solitude

 Where: a 90-minute drive from Adelaide.

 South Australia's clearest skies await at the River Murray Dark Sky Reserve.
 With virtually no light pollution, you'll find yourself lost in the swirling cosmos above.
 Choose to take a tour, or take a drive toward the riverside town of Swan Reach, where a number of parking areas will give you ample opportunities to stop and admire the skies.